-In very populous areas, agro-forestry is the ideal solution for both stabilizing soil and restoring water tables whilst providing economic security for farmers who become dependent and thus protective of their trees.
+In the populous areas of Kenya, agro-forestry is the ideal solution for both stabilizing soil and restoring water tables whilst providing economic security for farmers who become dependent and thus protective of their trees.
 Having one's own woodland provides farmers with the resources that they would usually plunder the forest for - thus this technique is a form of reforestation and avoided deforestation in one.

 Through ITF, we are supporting farmers to be educated in agro-forestry techniques such as alley cropping, contour planting, boundary planting, forest gardens, fodder plots, woodlots, live fences, windbreaks and also sustainable agriculture practices including kitchen gardens, composting, use of green manure and nitrogen fixing species to reduce reliance on inorganic fertilizers.